dragon-dune/dragon-dune/dragon-dune.md

 ---------------------

 1. All players receive 1 gold.
-2. Players collect gold from any territories they control.
-They can collect two gold for every unit in the territory, up to the amount of gold in the territory.
+2. For any gold on the board, the player whom controls the territory the gold is in may collect two gold from the board for every unit in the territory, up to the amount of gold in the territory.
 4. If players wish, they may discard some or all of their artifacts.

 ![](art/throne-king.png)